scionproto/scion/doc/ControlPlanePKI.md

 distribution point.
 To avoid this circular dependency, revocations are to be considered on a best-effort basis.
 During regular operation, the revocation distribution points will be available and certificates are revoked in a short amount of time.
-Also, an AS can take advantage of the `OptionalDistributionPoints` field in the AS cert to nominate distribution points that are geographically diverse to mitigate availability issues.
+Also, an AS can take advantage of the `optional_distribution_points` field in the AS cert to nominate distribution points that are geographically diverse to mitigate availability issues.

 If any of the distribution points contains a revocation note, the certificate is considered revoked